luiscarlos300/SQL-Projects/Readme.md

-# Objectives
+# Introduction
-In this project section I want to show my knowledge developing several practical cases including some important subjects:
-- Metrics;
+This section showcases my expertise in SQL through practical case studies, covering key concepts and techniques, including:

+    - Writing efficient queries for data retrieval and manipulation
+    - Designing and optimizing relational databases
-- Key Performance Indicators (KPIs);
+    - Metrics and Key Performance Indicators (KPIs)
+    - Building reports and dashboards
+    - Advanced data analysis and aggregation
+    - Data manipulation, including:
-- Reports;
+        - Data extraction
-- Data analysis;
+        - Exploratory Data Analysis (EDA)
-- Data manipulation (Data Extraction, Exploratory Data Analysis (EDA), Data Cleansing and Data Transformation for Data Analysis);
+        - Data cleansing and transformation for analysis
-- Technical interviews.
+    - Performance tuning and query optimization
+    - SQL for technical interviews and problem-solving

+These cases demonstrate how SQL can be leveraged to analyze data, optimize database performance, and support decision-making processes.